ermouth/couchbox/README.md

 ### Hooks modes

 Each hook definition may have `.mode` property of values `"sequential"`, `"transitive"` or `"parallel"`.
-Default mode is transitive.
+Default is transitive.

-Mode defines hook’s behavior when there is an unprocessed queue of changes of a single doc.
+Mode defines hook behavior when there is an unprocessed queue of changes of a single particular doc.

 __Parallel__ mode allows to run a hook for each change of a particular doc.
 So several instances of a hook, processing different revisions of a doc, may run simultaneously.